MXBraisedFish/TUI-GAME/README.md

 ## Support This Project

-If you like this project, please give my repository a star!
-This is my motivation to keep updating.
+If you like this project, please consider giving the repository a star⭐!
+It motivates me to keep updating.
 If you have better ideas or suggestions, feel free to open an Issue.

-The macOS and Linux versions have not been tested as I do not have the relevant hardware.
-If you find any bugs, please provide feedback.
+The macOS and Linux versions have not been fully tested due to lack of corresponding devices.
+If you encounter any bugs, please report them.
 Thank you very much!

 GitHub Repo: [MXBraisedFish/TUI-GAME](https://github.com/MXBraisedFish/TUI-GAME)